Rgerritse/ULL/README.md

 To run: navigate to Project 1 and open main.ipynb.

 ### Practical 2: Learning Word Representations
-The three main models can be trained from different files:
+The three main models can be trained from different files:<br />
-SG.py for Skip-gram
+SG.py for Skip-gram<br />
-BSG.py for Bayesian Skip-gram
+BSG.py for Bayesian Skip-gram<br />
 EA.py for Embed-Align

 The scripts are designed to be run interactively, but do not have to be.

-The remaining files contain the following: evaluate.py: code for performing the lexical substitution task utils.py: code primarily for reading the datasets
+The remaining files contain the following:<br />
+evaluate.py: code for performing the lexical substitution task<br />
+utils.py: code primarily for reading the datasets<br />
 stopwords_language: stopwords to map to unknown

 The expected data locations are: